Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

 - Connect with our Security Guardians: info@valorem.xyz

-\* Valorem Clear is currently not compatible with ERC-20 assets that have a fee on transfer.
+\* Valorem Clear is currently not compatible with ERC-20 tokens that have a fee on transfer.